Giampietro Puppi: Career

 He started his career as a theoretical physicist, but soon he gave in to experimental physics and the field of cosmic-rays.

 His discovery 'Puppi's triangle', which represents the three processes of beta decay, muon decay and muon capture in nuclei, was the recognition to precursor's Enrico Fermi theory of interactions (Fermi's interactions) that all weak processes could be described by the same coupling.

-Due to lack of equipment in Europe and in order to satisfy his interest in experimental physics, Puppi together with Italian and American physicists had been using the University of Columbia and University of Chicago as their base to conduct experiments while the analysis was done in Italy.
+Due to lack of equipment in Europe and in order to satisfy his interest in experimental physics, Puppi together with Italian and American physicists had been using Columbia University and the University of Chicago as their base to conduct experiments while the analysis was done in Italy.
 One of their great achievements was the study of pion interactions with hydrogen in photographic plates, in 1953.

 The concept of parity violation in the decay of strange particles was also one of his proofs when he embraced in large bubble chamber collaborations.

 Puppi was a research associate to many organisations and foundations for years with the peak of them being his role as the Directorate Member for Research in CERN, in 1963.

 In his honour, the award "Premio Giampietro Puppi" is given annually to young physicists.